Ian Watson’s Web Site

-My academic training in in linguistics (B.A.) and in the study of standardization and convention (Ph.D.) — see my CV.
+My academic training is in linguistics (B.A., Harvard) and in the study of standardization and convention (Ph.D., Rutgers, under Eviatar Zerubavel).
 Feel free to download my Ph.D. dissertation, called Cognitive Design, which focuses on the standardization of things that are organized into sets.
 Or you can read a summary of the dissertation.

-Since 1989 I have worked almost every summer in the travel industry as a travel guidebook author, tour manager and guide, tour planner, cruise lecturer, and in a travel bookstore.
+From 1989 to 2017 I worked almost every summer in the travel industry as a travel guidebook author, tour manager and guide, tour planner, cruise lecturer, and in a travel bookstore.
 (Check out my list of all the projects I've worked on.)
-Since 1993 I have worked regularly for Rick Steves' Europe Through the Back Door of Edmonds, Washington.
-It's been great to help promote Rick's travel philosophy.
+From 1993 to 2017 I worked regularly for Rick Steves' Europe Through the Back Door of Edmonds, Washington.
+It was great to help promote Rick's travel philosophy.
+My last project for the company, Rick Steves' Iceland, received first place in the travel guidebook category of the 2018 Lowell Thomas Awards, given by the Society of American Travel Writers Foundation.
 I've also worked for Let's Go, Frommer's, Holland America Lines, Heimsferðir, and with Elderhostel tours of Iceland.

-I'm a past board member, vice chair and chair of the Icelandic-American Business Forum.
-There I spent much time lobbying for negotiations towards a social security totalization agreement between Iceland and the U.S. I'm happy to report that these got underway in September 2011.
-These days I am on the board of Iceland's branch of the English-Speaking Union.
+I'm a past board member, vice chair and chair of the now-defunct Icelandic-American Business Forum.
+There I spent much time lobbying for negotiations towards a social security totalization agreement between Iceland and the U.S. I'm happy to report that these got underway in September 2011, and that the agreement was signed in 2016 and came into force in 2019.

 Here are some links to resources from the time I spent in eastern Europe between 1992 and 1994.